Wollaston (Quincy, Massachusetts): 19th century

 The Quincy land was later developed in the 1870s and 1880s as a fine residential neighborhood: one of the area's first commuter neighborhoods.
-Residents were given a one year free pass on the Old Colony Railroad from Wollaston Station to downtown Boston.
-Wollaston MBTA station occupies the same site as the old station.
+Residents were given a one-year free pass on the Old Colony Railroad, from Wollaston Station to downtown Boston.
+The Wollaston MBTA station occupies the same site as the old station.

 In 1896, the Quincy estate was subdivided into "prestigious building lots" called Wollaston Park, and the Josiah Quincy Mansion became part of the 12 acre campus of the Quincy Mansion School for Girls.

-Wollaston Yacht Club was incorporated in 1897 to promote boating and community in Quincy bay and is still active along with its sister organization, Squantum Yacht Club.
+The Wollaston Yacht Club was incorporated in 1897 to promote boating and community in Quincy Bay and is still active, along with its sister organization, Squantum Yacht Club.

 20th century

 In 1919, Wollaston became home to the Eastern Nazarene College, which moved onto the old Quincy Mansion School property.
 The Mansion stood as part of the college until 1969.
 Angell Hall is now in the spot on campus where the Mansion once stood.

 The first Howard Johnson's restaurant was established in Wollaston in 1925.
-The city of Quincy has placed a stone marker next to the Wollaston MBTA station parking lot designating that location as the original site of the first Howard Johnson's.
-This building was torn down before the opening of the new Wollaston station in 1971.
+The city of Quincy has placed a stone marker next to the Wollaston MBTA station parking lot, designating that location as the original site of the first Howard Johnson's.
+The building was torn down before the opening of the new Wollaston station in 1971.
 The original Howard Johnson offices were located a short distance up the street, on the corner of Beale Street and Newport Avenue.
 The initials "HJ" can be seen in tiles on the walkway in front of the Beale Street entrance.
 Eastern Nazarene bought the old candy factory and executive offices on Old Colony Avenue in the late 1990s and developed them into its Old Colony Campus.

 The basement of what is now a Japanese restaurant at the corner of Hancock Street and Bass Street is rumored to have served as the original rehearsal room for the Dropkick Murphys when the popular Irish-influenced punk band was starting out in the mid-1990s.

 Both actress Ruth Gordon and author John Cheever were born on Winthrop Avenue on Wollaston Hill, and American character actor Billy De Wolfe was also born in Wollaston.